LLNL/echemfem/README.md

 This code provides Finite Element solvers for electrochemical transport.
 Both continuous Galerkin (CG) and discontinuous Galerkin (DG) schemes are provided.
 The DG scheme for electroneutral Nernst-Planck is described in [Roy et al., 2021](https://arxiv.org/abs/2112.09271).
 The CG scheme using SUPG for the advection-migration term.

 The following transport mechanisms are available: diffusion, advection, electromigration.
-Echemflow supports both non-porous and porous cases.
+EchemFEM supports both non-porous and porous cases.
 The ionic potential can either be described using an electroneutrality constraint or a Poisson equation.
 In the porous case, the electronic potential can be described by a Poisson equation.

 LLNL-CODE-837342